EsadCetiner/Secure-Nginx-Config/README.md

 6. Move Custom error pages to webroot ``sudo mv Secure-Nginx-Config/error_pages /var/www/``
 7. Replace ``ssl_trusted_certificate /etc/letsencrypt/live/example.com/chain.pem;`` inside ``nginx.conf`` with the path to your certificate file (chain.pem for let's encrypt)
 8. Create an empty webroot to prevent accidential misconfiguration of webroot ``mkdir -p /var/www/empty-webroot/``

+### Brotli (Brotli is not included in Ubuntu):
+``sudo apt install libnginx-mod-http-brotli-filter libnginx-mod-http-brotli-static``

+### CrowdSec Nginx Bouncer (Lua is not included in Ubuntu 22.04 and newer)
+To install the CrowdSec Nginx Bouncer, follow the official [CrowdSec Docs](https://docs.crowdsec.net/u/bouncers/nginx) then uncomment the lua modules in nginx.conf.

+### ModSecurity:
+Most Linux distro's include an outdated version of ModSecurity, [use this repository](https://modsecurity.digitalwave.hu/) for the latest ModSecurity packages.
+Then uncomment the ModSecurity modules in nginx.conf.

 **NOTE:** To prevent DNS spoofing, the resolver directive within the http block is set to ``127.0.0.53``, your localhost DNS resolver may be located at a different IP address (127.0.0.11 for docker).
 DNS resolution may fail depending on your environment, monitor your error.log file and set the resolver directive to the correct IP address.